Lavapiés

-The name literally means "wash feet" possibly in the fountain in Plaza de Lavapiés which no longer exists.
+The name literally means "wash feet", possibly in reference to the fountain in Plaza de Lavapiés which no longer exists.

 Location

 The neighborhood is centered on the Plaza de Lavapiés.

-The boundaries of the Lavapiés neighborhood are Calle Magdalena and Calle Duque de Alba to the north, Calle Embajadores to the southwest, Calle Sebastián and Paseo Santa María de la Cabeza to the southeast, and Calle Atocha to the northeast.
+The boundaries of the Lavapiés neighborhood are Calle Magdalena and Calle Duque de Alba to the north, Calle Embajadores to the southwest, Calle Sebastián Elcano and Paseo Santa María de la Cabeza to the southeast, and Calle Atocha to the northeast.

 Overview

 Lavapiés was long considered the most "typical" neighborhood of Madrid; humble and somewhat neglected.
 Now its large immigrant population has given it a diverse and cosmopolitan flavor and it draws many visitors from other parts of Madrid, as well as foreign tourists.

 An inscription on a fountain in Plaza de Cabestreros is a monument to the Spanish Republic in Madrid.
 The ruins of Escuelas Pías, a religious school, were left to stand for many years after it was burned down by the anti-Catholic, radical left that supported the Popular Front in 1936.
 Only in 2002 were part of the ruins converted into a university library.
 The north side of the ruins face the Plaza Augustin Lara, named after the 20th century Mexican composer who wrote a song about Madrid which includes the phrase "I'll make you the empress of Lavapiés".

 In the late 1980s and 1990s, Lavapiés had acquired a reputation as a "vertical slum", with its tenement blocks either empty or occupied by older people paying low rents.
 As a result, it became the most important location for okupación, or squatting, in Madrid.